Code-RFGroup/Point-JRL/README.md

 ## Acknowledgments

-The benchmark data used in this project is from the **ICCAD 2012 CAD Contest** on pattern classification.
+The benchmark data used in this project is from the **ICCAD 2012 CAD Contest**.